Main Navigation - Mobile

 D. Review of written plan for securing student records.

-The responsible authority shall review the plans submitted pursuant to Paragraph C of this Section for compliance with the law, this policy and the various administrative policies of the school district.
+The responsible authority shall review the plans submitted pursuant to Paragraph C of this Section for compliance with the law, this policy and the various administrative policies of the District.
 The responsible authority shall then promulgate a chart incorporating the provisions of Paragraph C which shall be attached to and become a part of this policy.

 E. Recordkeeping.